patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 - Developed a demo web app to showcase the model
 - Created a report summarizing the project and the results

-You can see the model in action in the [demo app](#demo-app).
+You can see the model in action in the [demo app](link-to-be-added).

-You can read more details about the project in the report below.
+You can find the code for the project in our Github Repository: [https://github.com/OmdenaAI/SaoPauloBrazilChapter_BrazilianSignLanguage](https://github.com/OmdenaAI/SaoPauloBrazilChapter_BrazilianSignLanguage)

-You can find the code for the project in our Github Repository: [https://github.com/omdena-sao-paulo/sign-language-translation-for-brazilian-healthcare](https://github.com/omdena-sao-paulo/sign-language-translation-for-brazilian-healthcare).
+You can read more details about the project in the report below: [Report Beginning](#report)

 ## Results